mtian725/Sierokarte-Bot/README.md

 * Whether to show individual steps.

 Each prompt is a discord embed image.
 The command can be cancelled at each step by either waiting 30 seconds, calling another command (even if the command does not exist), or responding with `c`.

+## !eternals
+Can also be invoked with `!e`.
+When the command is called, the user will be asked a prompt.
+When the user responds to the prompt, a new prompt is opened.
+This prompt has several emoji reactions.
+The user can click/tap one of the reactions to change the prompt to that corresponding step number.
+The prompt will stop reacting once the user does not interact with it for 25 seconds. **Because all the reactions need to be added first, clicking/tapping before all the emojis are added will result in no reaction.**